mlpack/mlpack/doc/user/core/trees/r_plus_plus_tree.md

  * `node.NumPoints()` returns a `size_t` indicating the number of points held directly in `node`.
-   - If `node` is not a leaf, this will return `0`, as `RTree` only holds points directly in its leaves.
+   - If `node` is not a leaf, this will return `0`, as `RPlusPlusTree` only holds points directly in its leaves.
    - If `node` is a leaf, then this will return values between `node.MinLeafSize()` and `node.MaxLeafSize()` (inclusive).
    - If the tree has fewer than `node.MinLeafSize()` points total, then